jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 ---
 title: Import NL2 Spline to Blender
-postDate: 2024-11-12
+postDate: 2025-10-17
-image: /posts/import-nl2-spline-to-blender/header.png
+image: true
 description: Description of the article would go into this section right here.
 This could be between one to two sentences.
+next: site-log-002
 tags:
     - Guide
     - Blender
     - NoLimits 2
 ---

 Congrats!
-You've finished your NoLimits coaster layout! 🎉  Now it's time to turn it into a 3D model for printing, for importing as a TMTK item in Planet Coaster, or *just because you can!* This guide will help you begin the next stage of your project: by exporting both the spline and supports into Blender, and then (eventually) you'll get a model to export to all that fun stuff mentioned earlier.
+You've finished your NoLimits 2 coaster layout! 🎉 Now it's time to turn it into a 3D model for printing, for importing as a TMTK item in Planet Coaster, or *just because you can!* This guide will help you begin the next stage of your project: by exporting both the spline and supports into Blender, and then (eventually) you'll get a model to export to all that fun stuff mentioned earlier.

 ## Downloads & Setup